 “Our neighbor, our friends, they are the protector of my station.
 They don’t even touch it, not even one piece of glass,” said Lee, who calls his customers his supporters.

 “They are my friends, I respect them.
 Because of all them are here, I can be here.
 And I’d like to give more service to our community I really love.
 I’m so proud that I’ve been here the past 50 years.
-I like to give all thanks to my community,” he added.
+I like to give all thanks to my community,” Lee added.

-“He never tried to get over on nobody, and he was just always cool, he was always stand up.
+“He never tried to get over on nobody, and he was just always cool, he was always stand-up.
 Even the people he hired were extension of him, and never disrespectful,” said Wheeler.